Anthony Stodart, Baron Stodart of Leaston

+Political career

+First political aspirations

 Although he was an active Unionist in his youth, he fell out with the party and joined the Liberal Party, standing as their candidate in Berwick and East Lothian at the 1950 general election.

 By the following year, Stodart had returned to the Tory fold and was Unionist candidate for Midlothian and Peebles at the 1951 snap election and for Midlothian in 1955.

+Member of Parliament (1959–1974)

 At the 1959 general election, he was elected as Member of Parliament (MP) for Edinburgh West, which he held until the October 1974 general election, when he was succeeded by fellow Conservative Lord James Douglas-Hamilton.

 Stodart served as a junior Scottish Office Minister under Sir Alec Douglas-Home from 1963 to 1964, and at the Ministry of Agriculture under the leadership of Edward Heath, from 1970 to 1974.

+Out of parliament

+He became chairman of the Agriculture Credit Corporation from 1975 to 1987 and chaired an inquiry into Scottish local government in 1980.

+Member of the House of Lords (1981–2003)

-After leaving the House of Commons, he became chairman of the Agriculture Credit Corporation from 1975 to 1987 and chaired an inquiry into Scottish local government in 1980.
-He was created a life peer as Baron Stodart of Leaston, of Humbie in the District of East Lothian on 1 June 1981.
+After leaving the House of Commons, he was created a life peer as Baron Stodart of Leaston, of Humbie in the District of East Lothian on 1 June 1981.